 We saw a 911 post on Facebook for this sweet little girl who was in the Orange County Animal Services Shelter in an indescribable pain.
 Not only was she covered in fleas and her bottom caked with feces, both of her eyes were in a horrific condition.
 Snow’s “before pics” that we received from the ophthalmologist are just too graphic to share, as the lens on one of her eyes was essentially hanging off.
 She was initially found on the streets like this and brought in to animal services.
 Theyy attempted to treat her eyes with drops and pain meds, as she would scream and thrash in pain.
 Snow needed immediate specialty care, and most shelters (and even many rescues), just don’t have the finances or resources in place to be able to provide that care.
 With the help of Doug’s Dogs fund, we were able to get her transported directly from the shelter to an eye clinic in Orlando where they performed emergency surgery to remove both her eyes.
 Snow couldn’t see before, so being blind is nothing new for her…but being pain free is.
-This sweet girl is so happy and content roaming and sniffing around her yard, and getting lots of love and attention from her foster parents.
-She will also need to be spayed once she is feeling better but we’re going to give her a few weeks out of her cone first!
+This sweet girl is so happy and content roaming and sniffing around her yard, and getting lots of love and attention.
+Her foster parents decided they couldn’t let her go, and so they adopted her!